 Meetings at the Cummings Fund’s office and/or site visits are arranged only at the request of the Co-Trustees.
-We will not meet with any organization until a complete Grant Proposal together with all supporting documentation, including the Cummings Fund Questionnaire, has been submitted to the Fund.
+We will not meet with any organization until a complete Grant Proposal together with all supporting documentation, including the Cummings Fund Questionnaire, have been submitted to the Fund.

 If your organization is contacted to attend a meeting at the Cummings Fund’s office to discuss your proposal, or if we arrange a site visit to your agency, you will be asked to include the Executive Director, relevant program staff, and a Board Member.
 Meetings and site visits are an important part of our review process and help us to answer such questions as the following: